 The dates of the Biblical holidays were set firmly in the Bible.
 It was, therefore, imperative, that every Jew know the exact day that the new month began so as to be able to celebrate the holiday on the right day.
 Also, when G-d actually pointed out the moon to Moses and instructed him in determining the first day of the month, He effectively handed over the authority for setting the Jewish calendar to Moses and to those spiritual leaders who would follow him.
-In fact, this was the sole responsibility of the high court of Jerusalem and there were people whose job it was to look for the first moon and to report the find to the authorities in Jerusalem.
+In fact, the high court of Jerusalem was solely responsible for determining the first of the month and they employed people whose job it was to look for the first moon and to report their find back to the court.

 Amazingly, there was an elaborate system to ensure that the Jews throughout the Land of Israel would receive immediate word of the start of the new month.
-A number of mountain tops were selected that stand out from the landscape.
-As soon as the high court declared the new month, bonfires were lit in the hills of Judea and from there, each succeeding mountaintop boasted its own bonfire and the signal spread throughout the land.
-Two mountains that we can identify today as having participated in this ceremony are the Sartaba mountain in the Jordan Valley and Mt.
-Tabor in the lower Galilee.
+A number of mountaintops were selected that stand out from the landscape.
+As soon as the high court declared the new month, bonfires were lit in the hills of Judea and from there, each succeeding mountaintop boasted its own bonfire and the signal spread throughout the land and eastward towards Babylon.
+Two mountains that we can identify today as having participated in this ceremony are the Mt. of Olives in Jerusalem and the Sartaba Mountain in the Jordan Valley.

 After the destruction of the Second Temple, these same mountains and their bonfires were used to pass signals during the Bar Kochba rebellion, (in the years 132-135) the last attempt to assert Jewish sovereignty in the Land of Israel before the establishment of the State of Israel in 1948.

-And finally, the first day of the month is called Rosh Chodesh in Hebrew or “Head of the Month”, a variation of the term used in Exodus 12 when referring to the first month as the “Head of the Months”.
-To this very day, it is a special day when special prayers of praise are sung to G-d.
-And each month, when we celebrate the renewal of the moon that signifies the beginning of the month, we remember G-d’s loving instruction to Moses: “This month.”
+The first day of the month is called Rosh Chodesh in Hebrew, literally, “Head of the Month”, a variation of the term used in Exodus 12 when referring to the first month.
+The translation quoted above refers to the “beginning of the months” but the more literal translation of “rosh” is head and indeed, the original Hebrew uses the word “Rosh.”
+To this very day, it is a special day when special prayers of praise are sung to God.
+And each month, when we celebrate the renewal of the moon that signifies the beginning of the month, we remember God’s loving instruction to Moses: “This month.”